intel/hexl/README.md

 - [Microsoft SEAL](https://github.com/microsoft/SEAL)
 - [PALISADE](https://gitlab.com/palisade/palisade-release)

+See also the [Intel Homomorphic Encryption Toolkit](https://github.com/intel/he-toolkit) for example uses cases using HEXL.

-If you are aware of any other uses of Intel HEXL, please let us know!
+Please let us know if you are aware of any other uses of Intel HEXL.

 # Documentation
 Intel HEXL supports documentation via Doxygen.
 See [https://intel.github.io/hexl](https://intel.github.io/hexl) for the latest Doxygen documentation.